venomouscyanide/ScaLed/README.md

 ###For example usage on attributed datasets, see below:

-To run ScaLed on USAir with profiling for a seed:
+To run ScaLed on Cora with profiling for a seed:
 ```
 python seal_link_pred.py --dataset Cora --m 3 --M 20 --use_feature --profile --seed 1
  ```

-To run SEAL on USAir with profiling for a seed:
+To run SEAL on Cora with profiling for a seed:
 ```
 python seal_link_pred.py --dataset Cora --num_hops 3 --use_feature --profile --seed 1
  ```